Mechanical Design (CAD), Associate in Applied Science Degree

 solving, math, science, computer abilities, team building and communication skills

-An Associate in Applied Science degree in Mechanical Design Technology allows you to get those skills and specialize in Computer Aided Design (CAD)/Pro-E. The Mechanical Design Technology program includes proficiencies required by industry, delivered in a practical, hands-on method that applies directly to the world of work.
+Any graduate from the EICC Mechanical Design Technology program will receive these skills as part of their intensive computer aided design (CAD) training.
+The Mechanical Design Technology program includes proficiencies require by industry, delivered in a practical hand’s on method that applies directly to the world of work.

-Pro-Engineer (Pro-E) is a standard in industry, that's why we incorporated it into our curriculum several years ago.
-In addition, we offer training in SolidWorks and AutoCAD.
-More than 500 hours of lab time prepare you well for employment.
-Our graduates’ extensive CAD training gives them the edge in today’s job market.
+Parametric solid modeling is now the standard in the industry.
+That’s why here at EICC we incorporated it into our curriculum several years ago.
+We offer solid modeling training in the industry standard software, SolidWorks, all the while requiring hundreds of hours of lab time which prepares our students well for employment.
+Our graduates’ extensive CAD training gives them the edge they need to succeed in today’s job market.